Filing a lawsuit after a residential slip-and-fall accident

 - You suffered injury as a result of the defendant’s negligence.

 A property owner’s failure to properly inspect and maintain their property can cause their visitors to suffer significant injuries.
-If you were the victim of a slip-and-fall accident, a personal injury attorney can help you file your claim against the property owner responsible for your accident.
+If you were the victim of a slip-and-fall accident, a personal injury attorney in West Valley City can help you file your claim against the property owner responsible for your accident.